 Data Source Name

 The system generates a name based on the data source type and the current time.
-You can change it as needed.
+You can change the name as needed.

 Data Source Description

-A description for the data source, such as the Data Lakehouse scenario or business limitations.
+A description of the data source, such as the data lakehouse scenario or business limits.

 Deployment Mode